 To see a list of all of the SPShellAdmin cmdlets, from a Windows PowerShell command prompt, type

 Get-Command -Noun SPShellAdmin.

 Verify that you have the following administrative permissions:

 You must be assigned the global administrator role on the SharePoint Online site on which you are running the Windows PowerShell cmdlet.
 For more information, see Default administrative roles and user groups.

 Important: You can use a specific group of Windows PowerShell with SharePoint Online.
-For more information, see Windows PowerShell for SharePoint Online.
+For more information, see Office 365 PowerShell for SharePoint Online.

 Although you can use Windows PowerShell to perform a single administrative task, you can also use a script to automate a series of tasks.
 A script is a text file that contains one or more Windows PowerShell commands.
 Windows PowerShell scripts have a .ps1 file name extension.